Joseph Gilbert Hamilton: Human testing

-Concern was expressed while working on the Manhattan Project in 1944, for the safety of laboratory personnel working with newly isolated plutonium.
-Hamilton lead a team who conducted toxicity experiments on rats.
-Finding the results obtained with rats unsatisfactory, Hamilton was included in the decision making to continue the trials with human subjects.
-These trials were conducted in secret from 1945 to 1947.
+Concern was expressed over the safety of Manhattan Project laboratory personnel working with newly isolated plutonium in 1944.
+Hamilton led a team to conduct toxicity experiments on rats.
+Finding the results unsatisfactory, Hamilton participated in the decision to continue the trials with human subjects.
+The teams conducted trials in secret from 1945 to 1947.

-Trials were carried out by three teams headed by Hamilton, Louis Hempelmann and Wright Haskell Langham.
-They consisted of injecting plutonium into unsuspecting human patients then measuring its concentration in excreta.
-During these trials 18 human subjects were injected with Plutonium, three by Joseph Gilbert Hamilton's team at University of California Hospital, San Francisco.
+Three teams headed by Hamilton, Louis Hempelmann and Wright Haskell Langham carried out trials, injecting plutonium into 18 unsuspecting human patients and measuring its concentration in excreta.
+Joseph Gilbert Hamilton's team injected three of the subjects at University of California Hospital, San Francisco.

-Albert Stevens, CAL-1, had been diagnosed with terminal stomach cancer, which was later found to have been an ulcer.
-Stevens is significant as he is recorded as having survived the highest known accumulated radiation dose of any human.
-He lived 20 years after the injection until his death at 79 years of age.
+Albert Stevens, CAL-1, was diagnosed with terminal stomach cancer, which researchers soon found to have been an ulcer.
+Stevens is significant as he is recorded to have survived the highest known accumulated radiation dose of any human.
+He lived 20 years after the injection and died at 79 years of age.

-Simeon Shaw, CAL-2, was 4 years old at the time of injection and had been diagnosed with bone cancer.
-Shaw lived for 255 days post injection, with his cause of death being recorded as from bone cancer.
+Simeon Shaw, CAL-2, was 4 years old at the time of injection and diagnosed with bone cancer.
+Shaw lived for 255 days post injection, with his cause of death being recorded as bone cancer.

 Elmer Allen, CAL-3, was 36 at the time of injection and lived for 44 years post injection, with his cause of death being recorded as respiratory failure, pneumonia.
-He died in 1991 shortly before Eileen Welsome could interview Allen for her work in exposing the trials.
+He died in 1991 shortly before Eileen Welsome could interview him for her work in exposing the trials.

-Hamilton's studies of isotope retention in humans, especially of radioactive strontium and the transuranic elements, were the principal source for the U.S. Atomic Energy Commission setting of far lower tolerance limits of these substances than had been theorised before trials.
-This series of human trials were terminated by the Atomic Energy Commission in 1950.
+Hamilton's studies of isotope retention in humans, especially of radioactive strontium and the transuranic elements, were the principal reason for the U.S. Atomic Energy Commission setting of far lower tolerance limits of these substances than had been theorised before trials.
+The Atomic Energy Commission terminated this series of human trials in 1950.